roartiz/Minecraft-Builder/README.md

 1. Ensure you have the latest Java Runtime installed, if you haven't already (run ***Java Runtime 8u471.exe***)
 2. Run ***MinecraftInstaller.msi*** if you don’t already have Minecraft installed
 3. Run ***neoforge-21.1.213-installer.jar*** and install with default settings
-4. Open Minecraft Launcher, select NeoForge (to the left of the Play button) and click Play
+4. Open Minecraft Launcher, select the NeoForge installation (in the drop-down menu to the left of the Play button) and click Play
 5. Let the main menu load, then exit the game
 6. Go to *C:\Users\YOUR_USER_NAME\AppData\Roaming\.minecraft\mods* and delete anything in there
 7. Drag everything from the ***mods.zip*** you downloaded into the above folder